RojdaR/carbon-flux-dashboard/README.md

 ## Background

 Developed for the [CABBI](https://cabbi.bio/) (Center for Advanced Bioenergy and Bioproducts Innovation) research program at Iowa State University.
-Supports data exploration across the Iowa SABR, Illinois Energy Farm, and Florida sites.
+Supports data exploration across the Iowa SABR and Illinois Energy Farm sites.

 ## Author